Kezahle/parent_ion_classifier/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please see our [Contributing Guide](docs/CONTRIBUTING.md) for details on how to get started.

 ## Support